Creating your personal website using Quarto

 In the default Quarto website skeleton, there are two items in the navbar that appear as “Home” and “About” (Note: don’t confuse the special-formatted “About Page” we created in index.qmd with the navbar page currently titled “About”).
 Those navbar tabs link to two .html files (index.html and about.html) and are automatically rendered when when you Build to /docs.
 Adding a new page to your website requires two steps:

-1. Create a new .qmd file (New File > Quarto Document and save it to your project’s root directory) and add any content that you want to appear on that page.
+1. Create a new .qmd file (from RStudio’s File pane, click Blank File > Quarto Document and save it to your project’s root directory) and add any necessary YAML options, along with any content that you want to appear on that page.
 Here, I’m creating a new page titled “All of my favorite resources!” and saved it to my root directory as resources.qmd.

 _quarto.yml